darkwyld/SimpleESI/REFERENCE.md

 *Provides no public methods.*

 Provides full debugging support and throws exceptions on fatal errors.
-The level of detail can be control with the variable `-&gt;debug_level`, and the higher the value is (i.e. `4`) the more information is printed.
-The output can be formatted as plain text or as colourized HTML text, which is control by the variable `-&gt;debug_html`, where `true` stands for HTML output and `false` for plain ASCII.
+The level of detail can be control with the variable `->debug_level`, and the higher the value is (i.e. `4`) the more information is printed.
+The output can be formatted as plain text or as colourized HTML text, which is control by the variable `->debug_html`, where `true` stands for HTML output and `false` for plain ASCII.
 For example:

 ```php
 $esi = new SimpleESI;